SEO A/B Test Analyzer

 What do GO / HOLD / NO-GO mean?

-GO: positive and reliable signal.
-HOLD: evidence is mixed or fragile.
-NO-GO: reliably negative effect.
+GO: strong positive and reliable signal.
+HOLD: mixed or fragile evidence.
+NO-GO: reliably negative impact.

 Common reasons for unreliable output?